<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/urban-housing-in-africa-increasing-pressure-at-the-heart-of-major-cities/">Urban housing in Africa: increasing pressure at the heart of major cities</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/urban-housing-in-africa-increasing-pressure-at-the-heart-of-major-cities/">Urban housing in Africa: increasing pressure at the heart of major cities</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/africa-the-heart-of-21st-century-strategic-resources/">Africa, the heart of 21st-century strategic resources</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/africa-the-heart-of-21st-century-strategic-resources/">Africa, the heart of 21st-century strategic resources</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>